 That was maybe the most fluffy and adorable cat I have ever seen. (see the picture below, isn’t it?)

-Aladin – I’m not a fan of the spicy food but this curry was amazing!
-We’ve tried three types of curries and one of them was even vegetarian.
+Aladin – We’ve tried three types of curries and one of them was even vegetarian.
 The others were lamb and chicken curries.
-I liked the most the lamb one.
+I liked most the lamb one.

-While eating the delicious curries, we enjoyed nice conversations between each other.
+While eating the delicious curries, we enjoyed nice conversations with each other.

 Aladin is listed among the top 10 Indian restaurants in London.

-Beigel Bake – Yes, we’ve ate bagels here.
-A soft bagel in the company of salty and tasty beef, gherkin and English mustard.
+Beigel Bake – Yes, we’ve eaten bagels here.
+A soft bagel in the company of salty and tasty beef, gherkin, and English mustard.
 The bagel and the beef were really yummy but the mustard… I don’t like mustard, I actually think I hate it.
-However, I just didn’t ate it and the rest was good.
-The other people of the group liked it.
+However, I just didn’t eat it and the rest was good.
+The other people in the group liked it.